For Zoé Samudzi.

 And so after that brief postmodern philosophical history, back to the famous quote… There are many reasons why this quote is as popular as it is – it is obvious, it is short, pithy and provides an immediate way into what is a rather conceptually dense idea.
 ‘Scepticism towards metanarratives’ allows for us to understand postmodernism as a kind of historical period marked by a lack of belief in any organising totality.
 Postmodernism is fragmentation, relativism, and, (if certain hot-takes from about 1990-the present are to be believed) the collapse of all moral values into a kind of nihilism and abandonment of the concept of truth.
 This does a colossal disservice to Lyotard’s book, which was originally published as less a philosophy book and more a book on pedagogy.
 The subtitle was A Report on the Conditions of Knowledge and the book as a whole, drawing on Wittgenstein and speech act theory, sought to examine how the “language games” of science, art and literature had changed since the end of the nineteenth century.
 In short, in an increasingly technologized age, knowledge has become information – data that is encoded and decoded, transmitted etc. As a result, what is necessary is a kind of pragmatics of communication whereby this information can be decoded and any kind of value judgement can be made.
 Crucially though, those that occupy the position of ‘judge’ are themselves within these same language games and thus the question inevitably becomes one of legitimation.
 And so, to quote Lyotard, “there is a strict interlinkage between the kind of language called science and the kind called ethics and politics.”
 Science is, in the modern age inextricably bound up in government and administration, given the large amounts of money and grand institutions required.
 (Any scientist who has applied for research funding will tell you this is inarguably true.)

 In addition, Lyotard argues that science and philosophy have become increasingly disconnected from one another.
-Science sought to distinguish itself from old received forms of knowledge and philosophy, through what Lyotard calls the “dialectics of Spirit, the hermeneutics of meaning, the emancipation of the rational or working subject, or the creation of wealth,” seeks to legitimate science.
-Science however, plays the language game of denotation to the exclusion of all other discourses and thus displaces what we could term narrative knowledge – particularly meta-discourses like philosophy.
+Science sought to distinguish itself from old received forms of knowledge and philosophy, through what Lyotard calls the “dialectics of Spirit, the hermeneutics of meaning, the emancipation of the rational or working subject, or the creation of wealth,” and these techniques seek to legitimate science.
+Science, however, plays the language game of denotation to the exclusion of all other discourses and thus displaces what we could term narrative knowledge – particularly meta-discourses like philosophy.
 In an era of technological sophistication, knowledge becomes a means not an end.
 Science is thus separated from philosophy, free to develop its own language game further but often unable to form a coherent narrative-knowledge around issues such as ethics and morality.
 As Lyotard expresses it, lamenting “the ‘loss of meaning’ in postmodernity boils down to mourning the fact that knowledge is no longer principally narrative.”
 Instead what we have in the age of postmodernity are independent language games – no longer coherent narratives, but rather “clouds” of linguistic combinations through we the individual moves.
 We move from position to position within each language games, skipping from sender, to addressee, to referent and so on.
 This too has its own impact on subjectivity – the individual as a coherent, singular “I” becomes a multitude, a heterogeneous combination of diverse subject-positions.
 Lyotard would also be heavily influential to Baudrillard’s work on hyper-reality.
 Baudrillard argued that the commodity is not simply an object with use-value for exchange but a commodity-sign.
 Culture as a whole is constituted through the flow of these images.
 As he put it, ‘we live everywhere in an aesthetic hallucination of reality.’

 The other grand text of philosophical postmodernism is Fredric Jameson’s Postmodernism, Or the Cultural Logic of Late Capitalism, (1991) which, whilst agreeing with Baudrillard in part, differed on the ground of cause.
-Jameson defines postmodernity as a reorientation of the subjects relationship to the spatial and temporal (Jameson readings of postmodern architecture make this point particularly well.)
+Jameson defines postmodernity as a reorientation of the subject’s relationship to the spatial and temporal (Jameson readings of postmodern architecture make this point particularly well.)
 Fundamentally Jameson argues that we are unable to “place” ourselves and culture reflects this spatial and temporal dislocation.
 As a result, culture is marked by a cannibalisation of early older styles, as well as a culture dominated by forms of pastiche, and a nostalgia for history, in which history is not an object of representation but of stylistic connotation.
 This shift is, for Jameson, something which possesses a historical reality — expressive of the nature of our contemporary moment existing under late-stage global capitalism.
 Late-stage capitalism extends commodification into every aspect and every realm of our social and personal lives, transforming the real into the image.

-In short then, postmodernism could be understood as a particular historical period with concomitant philosophical practises marked by a response to modernism.
-In contrast, post-structuralism is a particular set of critical practises which have emerged at a certain historical moment.
+In short then, postmodernism could be understood as a particular historical period with concomitant philosophical practices marked by a response to modernism.
+In contrast, post-structuralism is a particular set of critical practices which have emerged at a certain historical moment.
 Postmodernity is the precondition of poststructuralism.
 To put it as simply as possible I would say that poststructuralism is a certain set of strategies for reading and writing texts or, in other words, post-structuralism is a set of theories around the relationship between humans and the practice of reproducing meanings.

 However, first, some necessary context – to understand postmodernism we must look at modernity and so, to understand poststructuralism we must examine structuralism.
 In the most basic terms structuralism argues that human culture can be understood by means of a structure (most commonly language) that differs from concrete objects and abstract ideas — a “third order,” that mediates between the two (for more on this see Deleuze’s “How do we recognize structuralism?”)